2020 ANU Fellowships in the Study of Role-taking

 *About the Commitment from Participating U.S. Institutions

 The commitment from the Fellow's U.S. institution is minimal.
-We will be in residence at the institution for one week.
-Monetary support is appreciated but not expected.
-We do request office space.
-The time commitment is also minimal.
-The supporting faculty should agree to meet with Dr. Davis and Dr. Love and allow for a tour of their campus, department, and research laboratory.
+The supporting faculty should agree to host Dr. Davis and Dr. Love and allow office space for one week.
 Dr. Davis, Dr. Love, and the Fellow will be available to meet with students, give talks, and participate in the intellectual life of the institution as requested.
 It is crucial to the mission of these fellowships that supporting faculty agree to do this BEFORE we select their candidate.